-Xtra cab models-Put a jack handle, jack handle extension and jack handle end together as shown in the illustration.
+Xtra-cab and double cab models-Put a jack handle, jack handle extension and jack handle end together as shown in the illustration.

 - 1 Jack handle end

 - 2 Jack handle extension

 - 3 Jack handle

 -Raising your vehicle

 After making sure that no one is in the vehicle, raise it high enough so that the spare tire can be installed.